 Once you've got your team in one place, it's smart to come up with activities both in and out of the office that will engage your staff and help them connect.
 Forward-thinking workplaces often have social committees made up of employees that put together events like movie nights, sports teams, or after-work dinners.
-Having these types of activities can help employees feel more at home in the workplace, as well as building friendships with their colleagues that can assist them in being more productive at work.
+Having these types of activities can help employees feel more at home in the workplace, as well as help promote work-life balance and foster friendships with their colleagues that can assist them in being more productive at work.

 One step further from social activities is team-building exercises.
-These endeavors have the specific purpose to bring colleagues closer together and demonstrate how well they can work together as a team - think escape rooms, trust exercises, or problem-solving puzzles.
-It's even better if you can get out of the office to do some team-building - this gives it more of an "event" feel, as well as a little break from sitting at a desk all day.
+These activities have the specific purpose to bring colleagues closer together and demonstrate how well they can work together as a team - think escape rooms, trust exercises, or problem-solving puzzles.
+It's even better if you can get out of the office to do some team-building - this gives it more of an "event" feel, as well as allows employees to take a little break from sitting at a desk all day.

-Want to go beyond team-building and do something with lasting impact?
+Want to go beyond team-building and provide a work-life balance strategy with lasting impact?
 Try workplace volunteering.
 Whether it's signing up as a work team to run a marathon or getting together to sort canned goods at the local food bank, it's a feel-good activity that goes a long way.
 Not only will team members have the chance to bond, but they'll be doing so while knowing that they're helping out their community.

-A step further into the corporate social responsibility category is letting your employees sign up for payroll giving.
-This allows them to choose a portion of their paycheque to be automatically deducted as a donation to a charity of their choice.
-Employees that are charitably engaged through their company are happier and more satisfied, and this can go a long way towards helping staff feel engaged with their work life.
+Another great work-life balance strategy for employees is allowing them to sign up for payroll giving.
+This allows them to choose a portion of their paycheck to be automatically deducted as a donation to a charity of their choice.
+Employees that are charitably engaged through their company are happier and more satisfied, and this can go a long way toward helping staff feel engaged with their work life.

-Workplace "perks" are all the rage right now, and possibly even a deciding point when it comes to where skilled candidates choose to work.
-These days, many modern workplaces offer free meals or snacks, extra health stipends (think bonus allowances for things like massages or gym memberships), and financial services with no cost.
-Not only does it help make life a bit easier for your staff, it's also investing in their health and well-being.
+Workplace "perks" are all the rage right now, and can even be a deciding point when it comes to where skilled candidates choose to work.
+These days, many modern workplaces offer free meals or snacks, extra health stipends (think bonus allowances for things like massages or gym memberships), and financial services at no cost.
+Not only is offering perks like these a great work-life balance strategy for your staff, but it's also investing in their health and well-being.

 Some workplaces go even further by offering perks like childcare, laundry, or allowing pets in the workplace.
 By relieving some of the stress employees face when it comes to juggling daily responsibilities outside of the office, you'll have a team that's even more engaged and ready to put in maximum effort.